Click the icon to order the

 On the heels of composing PAPER CUT, which pairs a wind band with not only an electronic track but a ream of printer paper, I knew I wanted to create another even more uptempo, groove-oriented piece that would be fun for fidgety teenagers with the attention spans of diabetic gnats.
 Okay, even fun for calmer musicians.
 Unexpectedly, that turned out to feature a twelve-tone row theme-- possibly the world's first for high school band, at least this far west of Vienna.

-For the inner geek in you, here's the tone row theme, first splayed out in all its tutti mightiness at bar 7:
+For the inner geek in you (and, your students), here's the tone row theme, first splayed out in all its tutti mightiness at bar 7:

 Initially the melody only had eight notes.
 When I noticed that none repeated themselves, I decided to go for broke, in a tip of the hat to my beloved 90-year old German composition teacher Ursula Mamlok, who was a renowned serialist during the earlier years of her career.
 The only serialism I've ever been interested in is granola, but I had a good time with this little tone row, which I paired with a techno-rock-infused percussion groove and electric bass line (yeah, I know, Schoenberg did that first), plus a few Latin rhythms and a hint of jazz.
 Voila: Electroacoustic Twelve-tone Techno Latin Bebop.